Mike Perry – President & Executive Director

-Mike currently serves as the president and executive director of the Arizona High School Cycling League and has been a member of the NICA board of directors since 2015.
-He is also a member of the NICA Rules Committee.
+Mike currently serves as the president and executive director of the Arizona Interscholastic Cycling League, is a member of the NICA Rules Committee and sat on the NICA board of directors 2015 – 2016.
 Previously, he was Vice President of Marketing for Cox Communications where he was accountable for all marketing activities in the southwest region.
 Mike has also held senior leadership positions with CenturyLink (formerly Qwest Communications) and Bank of America.
 Mike is an active volunteer with the McDowell Sonoran Conservancy and formerly served on the board of directors at Habitat for Humanity Central Arizona.

 A graduate of the University of Washington with a Bachelor’s Degree in Business Administration, majoring in finance and business economics, Mike has also completed the Executive Management Program at the Harvard Business School.
 Mike resides in Scottsdale, Arizona.